webplatform/docs/guides/html_structural_elements/index.md

     document.createElement('figcaption');
 </script></syntaxhighlight>

-IE will now magically apply styles to those elements.
+IE will now happily apply styles to those elements.
 It's kind of a pain having to use JavaScript to make your CSS work, but hey, at least we have a way forward!
 There is also a problem with these styles STILL not being carried through to the printer when you try to print HTML5 documents from IE. However, the print problem can be solved using the ''HTML5 Shiv'' JavaScript library, which also handles adding the
 <code>document.createElement</code> lines for you.
 You should wrap it up in ''conditional comments'' for IE versions lower than 9, so that